SIP Integration

 * Up to **100 numbers** can be attached in a single API call.

-* All requests must conform to the expected schema; invalid payloads will be rejected with a 400 response.
+* All requests must conform to the expected schema; invalid payloads are rejected with a `400` response.

 * Number porting typically takes 7–14 business days.
 Track status via the dashboard or API.

-* Health checks probe your outbound endpoints every 60 seconds via SIP OPTIONS.
-Inbound-only trunks show as "unchecked" since there is no outbound endpoint to probe.
+* Health checks probe outbound endpoints via SIP OPTIONS.
+Inbound-only configurations show as "unchecked" since there is no outbound endpoint to probe.

 Docs for agents: [llms.txt](/llms.txt)